arkitoure/PGP/council_protocol.md

 - Members serve for a 24 month term, with the possibility of renewal based on performance and community trust.
 - A Member may be removed by a majority vote of the Council for failing to meet responsibilities, misconduct, or any action deemed harmful to the DAO.
 - The process for removal shall involve a 3 day review period, during which the Member in question will have the opportunity to respond to concerns raised.
-- Memebers can retire if they no longer wish to serve, with a 3 month grace period allowing the Council to appoint a replacing Member.
+- Members can retire if they no longer wish to serve, with a 3 month grace period allowing the Council to appoint a replacing Member.

 ## Protocol Agreement